Interest Only Loans

 - Do you own investment homes and rent them out?

 If you answered “YES” to any of these questions, an interest only mortgage might be your best bet!
-A word of consideration—while interest only home loans offer low monthly payments during the initial term of your loan, your monthly payments will rise after this term ends to cover the principal of your
+A word of consideration—while interest only home loans offer low monthly payments during the initial term of your loan, your monthly payments will rise after this term ends to cover the principal.

 If you don’t expect your income to increase in the foreseeable future or if you’re unsure you’ll be able to make the larger payments later on, a 15 or 30-year fixed rate mortgage could be a better fit.
 In addition, it may be more difficult to refinance your mortgage if your home value doesn’t increase during the lifetime of your loan.